iq-motion-control/iq-module-communication-doc/docs/manual/manual_safety_systems.rst

 Speed Based Derate
 ---------------------
-As mentioned above, your module's speed derate is meant to protect your module against speed runaway.
+As mentioned above, your module's speed derate is meant to protect your module from mechanical failure.
 Speed derate is calculated using the module's current speed, brushless drive's ``motor_redline_start`` parameter, and brushless drive's ``motor_redline_end`` parameter.
 You can find the redline parameters listed in the
 :ref:`Brushless Drive Message Table <brushless_drive>`.